 The Perennial Institute is an experimental education project exploring creativity through the lens of plants.
 Based in Berlin, we follow seasonal creative cues including a period of dormancy from January to April each year until better cultural conditions present themselves in spring and summer.
 We are always delighted by new opportunities to expand our explorations into gardens, kitchens, galleries and homes around the world.

 Berlin Summer program

 In 2018, over a 6 day program, artists and designers from Europe, America, Brazil and Australia gathered in Berlin.
 Plants were our teachers and our classrooms were the parks and gardens of the city.
 We engaged in co-learning, co-creation, and collaboration through cooking, scent distillation and urban foraging.
 We provided emphasis on embodied experiences, experiential learning, feminine and intuitive approaches by forest bathing, making urban ikebana and creating memory drawings and maps.
-To complete the program offerings were made and given to local plants.
+To complete the program offerings were produced and given to local plants.